HenryHu0915/SPEED/README.md

   Performance Optimized: Enjoy lightning-fast load times and responsive interactions.

 Get Started:
-  To begin using SPEED, simply sign up and dive into a world of quality articles.
+  Dive into a world of quality articles.
 Whether you're a reader or a writer, there's something for everyone!